0xdayu/TCP-IP/TCP/README.md

 Limitation or Bug
 -----------------
-1. All the interfaces will be sent for periodic update.
-It means if the user brings down one interface, it will update after 5s or remove from other nodes after 12s.
-It makes sense if the user brings down, then brings up quickly (reboot).
-We don't update the RIP for this situation.
+1. All interfaces will be sent for periodic update, which means if the user brings down one interface, it will update after 5s or remove from other nodes after 12s.
+We think it makes sense in this senario: if the user brings down an interface, and brings up quickly (reboot).
+We don't need to update the RIP for this situation.

 2. All the codes are compiled to byte code, then running on the JVM.
 It will be a little slower than other binary code.
 In addition, if we send data file to remote node with more than one hops, it will be very slow.
 This is due to some loss in each node, which is limited by UDP buffer.